jldengra/GCDProject/CodeBook.md

 Code book
 ---------

-This study has been included step by step in the run_analysis.R script, which tries to compilate everything neccesary to reproduce the experiment and analysis.
+This study has been included step by step in the run_analysis.R script, which tries to compile everything neccesary to reproduce the experiment and analysis.

 1. Configuring location and data files: A folder was created with the name __GDProject__, including the files README.md, CodeBook.md and run_analysis.R and a subfolder called "data".
 The working directory has been set to the the path of the folder __GDProject__.
 The archive containing the data has been dowloaded and unzipped from the R script into the data folder, and a subdirectory "data/UCI HAR Dataset" has been created containing all the extracted data files as result.